need4swede/sprout-track/README.md

 ```

 #### Data Persistence

 The application data is stored in a Docker volume named `sprout-track-db`.
 This ensures that your data persists even if the container is removed or rebuilt.

+The application data is stored in a Docker volume named `sprout-track-db`.
+This ensures that your data persists even if the container is removed or rebuilt.